 It is important to examine the fees that might be subtracted from your account balance as a result of using your debit card.
 Whether your bank account has a monthly maintenance fee or not, there could be additional fees for certain types of debit cards transactions.
 Common fees you might encounter with a debit card include:

-- charge $2 to $3 per ATM transaction if you use a machine out of your financial institution's network.
+- ATM: Some banks charge $2 to $3 per ATM transaction if you use a machine out of your financial institution's network.
 Make sure you take a look at the ATMs you plan to use with your card to determine if it will become costly.

 - Foreign transaction: If you use your debit card out of the country, you need to be aware of foreign transaction fees associated with using your debit card.
 This fee often ranges from 1% to 3% of your purchase.